bmolnar91/workbook/module_oop.md

 //Default methods can be overriden.//

+//In some cases it can make sense to define constants in an interface, otherwise it's better to avoid variables/fields altogether.//

+//Static methods in interfaces can be useful when you have some utility methods you would like to make available, which fit naturally into an interface related to the same responsibility.
+For instance, a Vehicle interface could have a printVehicle(Vehicle v) static method.//

 #### What are access modifiers?
 IN PROGRESS

-The access modifiers in Java specifies the accessibility or scope of a field, method, constructor, or class.
-We can change the access level of fields, constructors, methods, and class by applying the access modifier on it.
+The access modifiers in Java specify the accessibility or scope of a field, method, constructor, or class.
+We can change the access level of fields, constructors, methods, and classes by applying the access modifier on it.

 #### What is data hiding?